-Program to Improve African Nations' Capabilities
+Program to Improve International Capabilities

 The Bush Administration proposed a five-year, multilateral Global Peace Operations Initiative (GPOI), to prepare other, largely African, nations to participate in peacekeeping operations.
 GPOI's primary goal is to train and equip some 75,000 military forces, and to develop gendarme forces (also known constabulary police, i.e., police with military skills) to participate in peacekeeping operations.
 The Administration estimated the U.S. cost at \$661 million from FY2005-FY2009.
 For 2005, Congress appropriated some \$100 million for GPOI in the Consolidated Appropriations Act (H.R.
 4818/P.L.
 108-447).
-Section 117 of Section J of the act provided authority for the transfer of \$80 million from DOD to the State Department, which according to DOD officials is to be used for GPOI.
-An earlier section of the bill (Division D) contains \$20 million in State Department funding for the program.
 The Bush Administration has requested \$114 million in State Department funding for GPOI in GY2006.
-The Senate version of the State Department authorization bill for FY2006 and FY2007 (S. 600) authorizes \$114.4 million for FY2006 and such sums as may be necessary for FY2007 for GPOI; the House version (H.R.
-2601) contains no GPOI funding.
-(For more information, see CRS Report RL32773: The Global Peace Operations Initiative: Background and Issues for Congress.)
+(For more information on GPOI and relevant legislation, see CRS Report RL32773: The Global Peace Operations Initiative: Background and Issues for Congress.)